New Swedish TV crime series targets global appetite for Nordic Noir

 The title “Mother Goose” refers both to the geese farm used to hide the marijuana plantation as well as the sense of a protective mother and her children, Rapaport said.
 Goose is also slang in Swedish for marijuana.

 “The Bridge and the Killing, they were a big inspiration for us,” Rapaport said.
-“But I think we also add some humor to it, which is why we compare it to ”Breaking Bad“.”
+“But I think we also add some humour to it, which is why we compare it to ”Breaking Bad“.”

 The series is close in plot to the U.S. series “Weeds”, about a mother of two boys who begins dealing in marijuana to support her family after the death of her husband.